Project structure#

 directory#

-When distributing software, it is important to document it.
-Documenting software means giving guidelines on how to install it and describing all functions, methods, and classes that it ships with.
-Case scenarios and examples should also be part of the documentation.
+Prior to distributing software, it is important to document it.
+Documenting software consists of explaining how to install and use all functions, classes, and methods that it ships with.
+The documentation should also include use case scenarios.

-A PyAnsys project should have the following documentation sections:
+A PyAnsys project typically has these documentation sections:

 : Describes the source codeExamples

-: Provides use case scenarios that demonstrate the capabilities of the softwareContributing
+: Provides use case scenarios that demonstrate the capabilities of the softwareContribute

-Projects in the PyAnsys ecosystem take advantage of Sphinx, a tool used for
+Projects in the PyAnsys ecosystem take advantage of Sphinx, a tool for

 directory with a specific structure: